 The Project offers unique experiences to students and community members who are interested in exploring the Holocaust, genocide and human rights issues.
-Members openly discuss the nature of good and evil, together with such issues as indifference, survival, identity, faith, tolerance, forgiveness and compassion—and apply learnings to our contemporary world.
+Members openly discuss the nature of good and evil, together with such issues as indifference, survival, identity, faith, tolerance, forgiveness and compassion—and apply lessons learned to our contemporary world.
 The Project hosts bi-monthly activities throughout the academic year that are open to the Monroe Community College community.

 Blossoming from an honors seminar in 1991, the Holocaust, Genocide, and Human Rights Project has emerged as a template for Holocaust genocide studies in colleges nationwide.
 It responds to MCC students’ desire to more fully answer the questions why and how the Holocaust occurred and how we can learn from its many lessons.